Daniel-KM/Omeka-S-module-UniversalViewer/README.md

   file "routes.ini".
 - The Universal Viewer cannot display empty item sets, so an empty view may appear when multiple resources are displayed.
-- The display of 3D models is fully supported by the widget and natively managed since the release 2.3.
-3D models are managed via the [threejs] library.
-  Nevertheless, see the readme of the module [IIIF Server] for some possible additional requirements.

 Bugs